wp-plugins/book-review/readme.txt

 == Description ==

 = Save Time =
 Book Review saves you time when writing your reviews.
 No more copying and pasting or manually entering the details of a book.
-Instead, you provide the ISBN, and Book Review will automatically populate information like title, author, and even the cover photo for you!
+Instead, you provide the ISBN, and Book Review will automatically populate information like title, author, and even the cover photo for you.

 = Increase Traffic =
 Book Review can help increase traffic to your site by making your Google search result stand out from the rest.
 And that means more users clicking through to visit your site.